 - Leafy vegetables (napa cabbage, spinach, bok choy)

 - Root vegetables (carrots, turnips, gobo, daikon radish)

 - Mushrooms (shiitake, shimeji)

 - Noodles (udon, vermicelli, konnyaku, cellophane)

-3 Reasons to Get Donabe (Japanese Earthenware Pot)
+3 Reasons to Get A Donabe (Japanese Earthenware Pot)

-Compared to metal pot, donabe increase the temperature of the pot slowly and gently.
+Compared to the metal pot, donabe increases the temperature of the pot slowly and gently.
 Once the temperature is optimal and heat is reduced, it retains the heat well.
-Other great use for donabe include cooking rice, as you can slowly cook the rice on lower heat and the rice will be cooked to perfection.
+Other great uses for donabe include cooking rice, as you can slowly cook the rice on lower heat and the rice will be cooked to perfection.